 "We're really going to limit the FBI's involvement in Palo Alto to simply be an educational force," Stone said.

 Both Stone and Tanaka emphasized a distinction between hate crimes, which can be prosecuted, and hate incidents, which are generally protected by the First Amendment.
 Both pointed to the gray areas in free-speech law, with Stone noting that some forms of speech — including threats, blackmail and incitement to lawful action — can in fact lead to criminal charges under legal precedents.

-Those who address the council on the topic also opposed the proposed law.
+Those who addressed the council on the topic opposed the proposed law.
 Palo Alto resident Kat Snyder agreed with city staff's conclusion that a local law targeting hate speech would be ineffective and illegal.
 She suggested that rather than focus on a new ordinance, the city should use local libraries to disseminate information about how to report hate incidents.

-"It is psychologically taxing to anyone who is a victim of a hate incident, and hard to come forward and report things while also taking care of the other responsibilities in their lives," Snyder wrote to the council.
+"It is psychologically taxing to anyone who is a victim of a hate incident and hard to come forward and report things while also taking care of the other responsibilities in their lives," Snyder wrote to the council.
 "Having a dedicated space where resources are available with someone who can walk them through that could be a lifesaver."